liventcord/.github/profile/README.md

 # LiventCord

-**LiventCord** is a privacy-focused communication platform that enables real-time messaging, channel management, file sharing, and voice/video communication, with a focus on data security.
+**LiventCord** is a privacy-focused communication platform for real-time messaging, channel management, file sharing, and voice/video communication.
+It prioritizes data security and user privacy.

 ## Why LiventCord?

 LiventCord is an open-source alternative to popular communication platforms, designed with privacy and security at its core.
-It provides a platform where users can communicate freely without being tracked or having their data used for advertising.
-As an open-source project, LiventCord ensures transparency and gives users full control over their data.
+As a self-hostable platform, it allows users full control over their data, ensuring transparency.

+Built with .NET Core and PostgreSQL with Entity Framework Core, LiventCord offers a reliable backend for managing communications and user interactions.

 Built with **.NET Core** and using **PostgreSQL** with **Entity Framework Core**, LiventCord provides a reliable backend for managing communication and user interactions.